Tsjippy/vimeo/README.md

-# signal
+# Vimeo
-A module for the sim-plugin to add signal messaging
+A module for the sim-plugin to add the upload, backup and embedding of vimeo videos